RistovaIvona/Bank-Marketing/README.md

 <p>From the above heatmap we can see that there are some numerical features which share a high correlation between them, e.g nr.employed and euribor3m these features share a correlation value of 0.95, and euribor3m and emp.var.rate share a correlation of 0.97, which is very high compared to the other features that we see in the heatmap.

+:star: For more visualization and realitionships between the features read our file "Data Visualization".

 ## Models implementation

 <p>In order to be able to discuss the models and their accuracy first must be completed, the data processing, reprocessing, cleaning and data analysis.
 In this section we divide the test and training data and define the models that can solve this classification problem.